 OnTheMap is a web-based mapping and reporting application that shows where workers are employed and where they live.
 OnTheMap is a unique resource for mapping the travel patterns of workers and identifying small-area workforce characteristics.
-The project is supported by the Employment and Training Administration (ETA) at the U.S. Department of Labor.
-When a fivemile radius around Waupun was looked at, the data showed 2,567 people employed in the area (Figure 3).
+The project is supported by the U.S. Census Bureau.
+When a five-mile radius around Waupun was looked at, the data showed 2,567 people employed in the area (Figure 3).